The polysemy of the words that children learn over time: Results

 We have taken the same amount of tokens from each recording session but selecting only tokens belonging to one of the four target syntactic categories: nouns, verbs, adjectives and adverbs.
 Tokens that were not in the target category in their context of use, were discarded.
 This implied that, if a session did not contain the required number of tokens of the same category, it was discarded.

-The results of the qualitative analysis of separate syntactic categories for the mean WordNet polysemy can be found in Figure \ref{fig:eng_edat_sinsets_other_50}, and the quantitative analyses are shown in Figure \ref{fig:eng_edat_sinsets_other_50} and Table \ref{tab:eng_edat_sinsets_binom_50}.
+The results of the qualitative analysis of separate syntactic categories for the mean WordNet polysemy can be found in the left-hand side of Figure \ref{fig:eng_edat_sinsets_other_50}, the quantitative analyses are shown in the right-hand side of Figure \ref{fig:eng_edat_sinsets_other_50} and Table \ref{tab:eng_edat_sinsets_binom_50}.

 Comparing these results with those in Figure \ref{fig:eng_edat_sinsets_all_50}, the tendency for mean polysemy to increase in children seems to blur, since most children show a non-significant correlation between mean polysemy and time when single syntactic categories are taken alone.
-Only nouns ($8.9\%$) and adverbs ($10.7\%$) exhibit a relevant number of significant positive correlations (\emph{$C_+$}), which are in fact significantly high according to a binomial test.
+Only nouns ($8.9\%$) and adverbs ($10.7\%$) exhibit a relevant number of significant positive correlations (\emph{$S_+$}), which are in fact significantly high according to a binomial test.
 However, these percentages contrast with the percentage of $51.8\%$ when all categories were considered together.

 A similar tendency is observed when we analyze the mean SemCor polysemy controlled by category.
-The qualitative results can be found in Figure \ref{fig:eng_edat_sinsets_semcor_other_50}, and the quantitative results are shown in Figure \ref{fig:eng_edat_sinsets_semcor_other_50} and Table \ref{tab:eng_edat_sinsets_semcor_binom_50}.
+The qualitative results can be found in the left-hand side of Figure \ref{fig:eng_edat_sinsets_semcor_other_50}, the quantitative results are shown in the right-hand side of Figure \ref{fig:eng_edat_sinsets_semcor_other_50} and Table \ref{tab:eng_edat_sinsets_semcor_binom_50}.
 Again, the tendency for mean polysemy to increase in children is not as clear as when all categories were taken together.
-However, in this case, it is found that in all categories, the percentages of positive significant correlations (\emph{$C_+$}) in children are significantly high according to a binomial test ($8.9\%$ for nouns, $10.7\%$ for verbs, $13\%$ for adjectives $8.9\%$ and for adverbs), but, as in the previous case, they are far from the results in Figure \ref{fig:eng_edat_sinsets_semcor_all_50} ($51.8\%$).
+However, in this case, it is found that in all categories, the percentages of positive significant correlations (\emph{$S_+$}) in children are significantly high according to a binomial test ($8.9\%$ for nouns, $10.7\%$ for verbs, $13\%$ for adjectives $8.9\%$ and for adverbs), but, as in the previous case, they are far from the results in Figure \ref{fig:eng_edat_sinsets_semcor_all_50} ($51.8\%$).

-As for adults, the results in both cases show no relevant tendency, this is, in all cases the non-significant correlations form the majority.
+As for adults, the results in both cases show no relevant tendency, since in all cases the non-significant correlations form the majority.
 This is exactly the same result that was observed when results were not segmented by syntactic category.

+The analysis of magnitudes in Figure \ref{fig:eng_boxplot_corr_cat} shows that the skew towards positive correlations in children weakens substantially compared to Figure \ref{fig:eng_boxplot_corr}, but magnitudes are still slightly biased towards positive values.
+That was expected to happen for SemCor polysemy given Table \ref{tab:eng_edat_sinsets_semcor_binom_50}.